KarelZe/thesis/references/obsidian/📖chapters/🔢Tick test.md

 Based on the rationale that buys increase the trade price and sells lower them, the *tick test* classifies trades by the change in trade price ([[@easleyDiscerningInformationTrade2016]] 271).
 Its first use is documented in (cp. [[@holthausenEffectLargeBlock1987]] 244) and ([[@hasbrouckTradesQuotesInventories1988]] 240).

-We denote the trade price of the $i$-th security at time $t$ as $P_{i,t}$ and the price change between two successive trades.
+We denote the trade price of the $i$-th security at time $t$ as $p_{i,t}$ and the price change between two successive trades.
 The tick test is formally defined as

 $$
   \begin{equation}